 Team Name

 Team Members

 What is the problem your team is trying to solve?
-I
+1

-What Mission Challe enge will you be workii ng with?
+What Mission Challe enge will you be workir ng with?

-Why did your team of choose this problem?
+Why did your team o choose this problem?

-Mission Folder and I approval you will nee developed into a va lid scientific investi centered on the pr m that fits well in a gation.
+Mission Folder and happroval you will nee - developed into a va testable hypotheses lid scientific investi centered on the pr m that fits well in a gation.
 To receive full oblem you identified and

 Advisor signature Date

+, who or orginature Date